Your Hot Water Heater Has One Job. And That Job Is Performed Over And Over And Over…

 Lastly, your water tank may be overworked.
 If the water heater can’t keep up with your demand, it’s not going to last as long as one that can.

-Call Raymark Plumbing and Sewer at 206-430-1954.
+Call Raymark Plumbing & Sewer at (206) 440-9077.
 One of our experienced techs will assess your hot water needs and make a recommendation based on the number in your household and the age of your current tank.

 We provide pricing for a new tank, install earthquake straps, install an expansion tank if needed, and haul away your old tank.
 Also, we offer a new laser-welded electric water heater that is guaranteed “no-leak” for life.